 Iwakura Tomomi was a nobleman and politician active during Japan's transition toward becoming a modern nation during the late nineteenth century.

-Since our establishment in 1848, we have been a dedicated garden craftsmen company in Kyoto and fostered the garden areas of the headquarters of Nanzen-ji Temple.
-We engage in fostering management and garden creation for culturally valuable gardens such as Nanzen-ji Temple, Hongan-ji Temple, and Chishaku-in which are designated as places of historic importance and places of scenic beauty, as well as other villa gardens in the Nanzen-ji neighborhood starting with Murin-an.
-In recent years, we are the desingd by Kyoto Prefecture, under the management of public parks as the designated administrator system to manage and operate Keihanna Commemorative Park.
-We strive to incorporate the field work, research, and administrative aspects of landscape gardening.
+Ever since its establishment in 1848, Kyoto landscaping firm Ueyakato Landscape has nurtured the gardens of Nanzen-ji Temple as its dedicated gardening company.
+Today we provide garden management and garden creation for such as Nanzen-ji Temple, Hongan-ji Temple, and Chishaku-in Templewhich are designated as places of historic importance gardens as well as Murin-an and other private garden villas in the Nanzen-ji Temple neighborhood.
+Under Kyoto Prefecture's Designated Manager System, we also manage and operate Keihanna Commemorative Park.
+We strive to integrate the onsite garden management with research, and other administrative aspects of landscape gardening.

 9:00 a.m. ~ 5:00 p.m.